yajra/laravel-datatables-docs/html-builder-layout.md

 <a name="ordering"></a>
 ## Multiple Rows

-Use ordering for multiple rows:
+Use the optional order argument for multiple rows:

 ```php
 $html = $builder->layout(function (Layout $layout) {